FundyPhytoPhys/ProjectTemplate/README.md

 ## Additional information and support

-- Sensitive Data Flag - Human Participants: YES or NO
+- Sensitive Data Flag - Human Participants:  NO
 - Sensitive Data Flag - Indigenous Partnerships: YES or NO
 - Sensitive Data Flag - Government Partnerships: YES or NO
 - Sensitive Data Flag - Industry Partnerships: YES or NO